Alternative approach to thermodynamic phase transitions: Brief review of various methods

-in which $\Phi$ is a constant characterizing the gas.
-The entropy of system could be obtained through the differential equation of $dG=-SdT+vdP$, which leads to entropy being
+where $\Phi$ is a constant characterizing the gas.
+The entropy of the system can be obtained from the differential equation $dG=-SdT+vdP$, which leads to

+Using the equation of state and inserting the temperature in Eq. ( \ref{S(v,T)}), one can find the following $S(v,P)$

-In order to use the method introduced in this paper, one should obtain enthalpy of the system.
-This quantity could be calculated through different methods where the following relation is one of them
+In order to use the method introduced in this paper, one needs the enthalpy of the system.
+This quantity can be calculated using different methods, and the following relation is one of them

-which is known as the enthalpy of van der Waals system.
+which is known as the enthalpy of the van der Waals system.
+Using the equation of state, it is easy to find the following relation for $H(v,P)$